anish-natekar/QGSS2021_Lab_Solutions-100-100-/README.md

 # QGSS2021_Lab_Solutions 100% completed
-My solutions for all Lab assignments in the Qiskit Global Summer School for Quantum Machine Learning 2021
+I achieved a 100/100 score and these are my solutions for all Lab assignments in the Qiskit Global Summer School for Quantum Machine Learning 2021.